cdaringe/counsel/README.md

 counsel is a framework for applying business rules and opinions into packages.

 counsel should _rarely_ be installed directly into general projects.  instead, use it to make a shared tool.  place all the rules you want into the tool and release it as a standalone package.

+## docs

+the official api docs live [here](docs: [cdaringe.github.io/counsel](https://cdaringe.github.io/counsel/).  all other topics covered in the readme are for quickstart only!

 ## rules